blutui/dev.blutui.com/src/pages/guides/install-courier-on-macos.md

 2. Choose "Edit my profile."
 3. Go to the "Apps" section from the sidebar.
 4. Click the "Create token" button on the right-hand side.
-5. Name your token (e.g., "Work MacBook") and click "Create."
+5. Name your token (e.g., "Work MacBook") and click "Create"

 Remember, the token will expire in one year, so plan to renew it accordingly.
 {% /step %}